mixxxdj/mixxx/source/chapters/livebroadcasting.rst

           in the LAME zip file.
 You don't want that file!
 Also, make sure the version of LAME you use (x86=32-bit vs. x64=64-bit) matches the version of Mixxx you use.
-          Select ``Help → About`` from the menu on top of Mixxx application window to find out what version of Mixxx you have installed, 32-bit or 64-bit.
+          Select :menuselection: ``Help --> About`` to find out whether you have installed the 32 bit or 64 bit version of Mixxx.

 .. warning:: Some websites like `Audacity <http://audacity.sourceforge.net/>`_
              provide lame :term:`binaries` too.
 Do not use these versions or